George Bailey (cricketer, born 1982): International career

 In second match of the series Australia lost the match and series was levelled.
 He made some hasty decisions such as sending Matthew Wade at No. 6 given the fact that in the first match he had opened and made 72.
 He still contributed with 32 and his opening replacement Aaron Finch top-scored with 36, but Shaun Marsh at first drop failed to score and the batting was weakened with the allrounders Daniel Christian and James Faulkner left out.

 He was named in ODI the squad for the West Indies tour.
 As a result of an injury to Australian captain Michael Clarke, he was included in the first ODI of the series and Bailey top scored with 48 runs in Australia's 204 for 8.
-He was third highest run scorer in the series with 172 runs behind Kieron Pollard and Michael Hussey.
+He was the third highest run scorer in the series with 172 runs behind Kieron Pollard and Michael Hussey.
 He also scored his first half-century.

 During a T20 series against West Indies, he scored 45 runs in two matches.
 Like the India series, the West Indies series was ended in tie.
 Australia won the first match by 8 wickets but lost the second match by 14 runs.

 At the start of the Ireland and England tour it was decided that Bailey would not receive a central contract for the 2012/13 season, despite being captain of the national T20I team.

 In the fifth ODI Bailey produced some excellent cricket, rounding off his efforts with a 46 from 41 balls to ensuring that Australia posted a troubling total for England.

 He was named as the ODI captain of the team in absence of the captain Michael Clarke and vice-captain Shane Watson.
 He led three ODIs in the five match series, winning two and losing one.
 He made an impressive 89 during the win at the MCG to give a good first impression as captain.